-- ONHOLD: Flow definitions that are not eligible to be automatically triggered. - RELEASE: Flow definitions that are not On Hold.
+- ONHOLD: Flow definitions that are not eligible to be automatically triggered.
+These definitions have disabled event triggers. - RELEASE: Flow definitions that are not On Hold.
+These definitions have enabled event triggers.

 flow_name ...

 Name of the flow definition to export.
 To specify a list of flow definitions, separate the flow definition names with a space.